 Conservation Colorado has a strong track record of endorsing pro-conservation candidates and winning in state and county elections.
-This year, in 2018, our elections will have a huge impact on the future of our state’s environment.
+In 2018, our elections will have a huge impact on the future of our state’s environment.
 With a governor’s race and an opportunity to take back a pro-conservation majority in the state legislature, we could open up the possibility to make bold changes to protect our future.

 Like it or not, the reality of elections today is that money plays an enormous role.
 We’re up against deep-pocketed funders who want to roll back what we’ve done and stand in the way of progress.
 We need to fight back in every way possible — and that means we need your support.
 Your money will help buy resources for hardworking volunteers, promote the best candidates who care about conservation, and change the game for Colorado’s future.

 This Colorado Legislative Conservation Scorecard highlights the priorities of the conservation community for the 2017 legislative session.
 Here, you will find factual, nonpartisan information on bills related to our environment and how each member of the state legislature voted on issues that affect Colorado’s air, land, water, and people.

 Conservation Colorado has a proven track record of running targeted, effective state legislative campaigns.
 All told, Conservation Colorado was a major factor in the 2014 and 2016 election seasons.
 Here’s our work by the numbers.

 Victories – 54 of the 60 candidates we endorsed won their races

 Phones – 3,247 phone calls and 10,228 texts

 Canvass – 80,058 doors knocked

 Digital Advertising – 5.5 million online views